 Develop new innovative products and services enhance your business.

-Innovation takes existing ideas, goods or services and makes them better.
+- Take existing ideas, goods or services and make them better.

 This course is unique, conceived and developed by a ACS staff from both the UK and Australia, that includes science, business and education professionals.
 Eight different professional innovators have collaborated to blend their experience of more than 150 years working across many industries to create the original course.